Guide

 Register your business with the appropriate agencies before applying for local licenses.
 Requirements depend on your business structure.

-- Get an Employer Identification Number (EIN): Apply for free through the IRS website.
+2. Get an Employer Identification Number (EIN): Apply for free through the IRS website.
 You need an EIN if you have employees, operate as a corporation or partnership, or want to separate business and personal finances.
-Sole proprietors without employees can use their Social Security number instead.
+Have your information ready before beginning, as the application expires after 15 minutes of inactivity.

 3. Apply for the general business license